Registration and identification

 Registration compliance is regularly checked both in public areas and residential situations to ensure that pet owners are taking their responsibility seriously.

-When you register your pet with council, the information you provide is used to contact you if your pet is found or injured.
+When you register your pet with council, the information you provide is used to contact you if your pet is found.

 Additional permits are required in a number of circumstances, including: